Richy1989/Modicus/README.md

 ## Features

-- Read all kinds of sensors with the help of the powerful nanoframework
+- Read all kind of sensors with the help of the powerful nanoframework
 - Webserver for easy configuration
 - Wifi AP for setup
 - Get all data via MQTT